-Turn the rotary TUNE/SCROLL control knob clockwise to increase or counterclockwise to decrease the channel.
+Turn the right side rotary control clockwise to increase or counter-clockwise to decrease the channel.

-MUSIC TYPE Button - Except REU Radio
+MUSIC TYPE Button

-Pressing this button once will turn on the Music Type mode for five seconds.
-Pressing the MUSIC TYPE button or turning the TUNE/SCROLL control knob within five seconds will allow the program format type to be selected.
+Pressing this button once will turn on the Music Type mode for 5 seconds.
+Pressing the MUSIC TYPE button or turning the TUNE control knob within 5 seconds will allow the program format type to be selected.